pt9527/digital-cv/index.md

 - Developed a versatile no-code web-based raster calculator that enables environmental professionals to perform raster calculations.
 - Facilitated efficient spatial data analysis and visualization for the Hong Kong and Pearl River Delta region, incorporating over 10 default layers.
 - Enabled user-customizable features, including graph downloads, data exports, and the addition of new raster datasets.
-**Technologies Used:** Python, ArcGIS, HTML, CSS
+- **Technologies Used:** Python, ArcGIS, HTML, CSS
 <br>

 [**Defending Stability under Threat: Sensitive Periods and the Repression of Protest in Urban China**](https://www.tandfonline.com/doi/full/10.1080/10670564.2020.1852741) - Research Assistant _(2016-2018)_ <br>
  _The Chinese University of Hong Kong, supervised by [Prof. H. Christoph Steinhardt](https://sites.google.com/site/hcsteinhardt/home?authuser=0)_
 -	Employed verbal analysis to quantify qualitative data of the protests in China retrieved from the internet
 -	Reviewed and analysed >1000 protests in China and code them into quantitative data with an accuracy rate of>95%
-- **Key achievement:** Introduced a new Excel macros programme to automatically select and analyse the verbal data for further manual review, the efficiency of data processing increased by 50%
+- **Key Achievements:** Introduced a new Excel macros programme to automatically select and analyse the verbal data for further manual review, the efficiency of data processing increased by 50%
 <br>

 <a id="FYT"></a>